yuki-2025/Agent-Observability-Platform-SDK/README.md

-# propio-obs-sdk
+# Agent Observability Platform SDK (Obs_SDK)

-Unified observability SDK for Propio agents.
+Unified observability SDK for Any agents.
 One Python package, one config file, one verb interface — fan-out to LangSmith / Datadog / Postgres without each agent importing vendor SDKs directly.

-> **Status: v0.0.1** — validated in production on `propio_agent`.
+> **Status: v0.0.1** — validated in production.
 Supports LangSmith, Datadog APM, Datadog Logs, Postgres event-mirror.

 ---

 ## Who is this for?

-Any Propio agent that wants to observability-enable its calls:
+Any agent that wants to observability-enable its calls:

 | Agent type | `modality` | What you track |
 |---|---|---|